BIMA Satria Garuda

-BIMA Satria Garuda (Garuda Knight BIMA) is an Indonesian tokusatsu and comic series, the result of cooperation between MNC Media with Ishimori Productions, creator of the Japanese Kamen Rider Series.
-Starring Christian Loho, Rayhan Febrian, Stella Cornelia (JKT48), Adhitya Alkatiri, and Sutan Simatupang, BIMA Satria Garuda premiered on RCTI on 30 June 2013.
+BIMA Satria Garuda ('Garuda Knight BIMA') is an Indonesian tokusatsu and comic series, the result of cooperation between MNC Media with Ishimori Productions, creator of the Japanese Kamen Rider Series.
+Starring Christian Loho, Rayhan Febrian, Stella Cornelia (then of JKT48), Adhitya Alkatiri, and Sutan Simatupang, BIMA Satria Garuda premiered on RCTI on 30 June 2013.

 Following the success of the series, 50 episodes of a second season titled Satria Garuda BIMA-X were developed.
-This season premiered as Satria Garuda BIMA-X: New Beginning on RCTI on Sunday, September 7, 2014, at 08.30 pm.
-The series' first theatrical film, Satria Heroes Bima X: Revenge of Darkness, premiered in May 2017.
+This season premiered as Satria Garuda BIMA-X: New Beginning on RCTI on Sunday 7 September 2014, at 08.30 pm.
+The series' first theatrical film, Satria Heroes: Revenge of Darkness, premiered in May 2017.
+After the release of the film, Bima-X will be succeeded by a new dragon hero in form of Satria Naga/Satria Heroes Kai with the release of the show's pilot episode in 2019.
+However, the plans for the show changed from tokusatsu to a 3D-Animated superhero cartoon starting in 2020.
+The series is also considered as an inspiration for MNC Animation's superhero animated series Bima-S.

 Production

 BIMA Satria Garuda is a superhero series inspired by Kamen Rider Black and Kamen Rider Black RX, collectively known in Indonesia as "Ksatria Baja Hitam" ("Black Steel Knight").
 BIMA Satria Garuda features Indonesian culture and films in Greater Jakarta.
 According to Reino Barack, Senior Vice President of Global Mediacom as well as Executive Producer of the series, BIMA Satria Garuda represents a new business model in the world of Indonesian entertainment, which offers services in licensing, sponsorship, built in advertising, and merchandising.
 MNC Media (which is majority-owned by Global Mediacom) in cooperation with Itochu is the main licensee for BIMA Satria Garuda in building licensing business in Indonesia.
 MNC Media has also worked with Bandai to produce "BIMA Satria Garuda" merchandise toys, which were released in Indonesia after the series premiered on June 30, 2013.